pauldatta/gemini-cli/docs/cli/configuration.md

       - `timeout` (number, optional): Timeout in milliseconds for requests to this MCP server.
       - `trust` (boolean, optional): Trust this server and bypass all tool call confirmations.
       - `includeTools` (array of strings, optional): List of tool names to include from this MCP server.
 When specified, only the tools listed here will be available from this server (whitelist behavior).
 If not specified, all tools from the server are enabled by default.
-      - `excludeTools` (array of strings, optional): List of tool names to exclude from this MCP server.
-Tools listed here will not be available to the model, even if they are exposed by the server. **Note:** `excludeTools` takes precedence over `includeTools` - if a tool is in both lists, it will be excluded.
+      - `excludeTools` (array of strings, optional): List of tool and prompt names to exclude from this MCP server.
+Tools or prompts listed here will not be available to the model, even if they are exposed by the server. **Note:** `excludeTools` takes precedence over `includeTools` - if a tool is in both lists, it will be excluded.
   - **Example:**
     ```json
     "mcpServers": {